With all the technology available today, everyone wants to get the latest advancements here and now.

 1.3.
 Why is UX/UI design so popular?

 Working in UX/UI is very dynamic and fun.
-The most important characteristic of the job that makes it so appealing is definitely the levels of creativity you get to achieve every day.
+The most important characteristic of the job that makes it so appealing is definitely the level of creativity you get to achieve every day.
 UX/UI designers have the task of solving problems and provide a better experience for other people.
 Through their designs, they can accomplish a tremendous impact on other people’s feelings.

 This is the perfect job for tech-savvy people.
 They work with top-notch technologies and continuously get opportunities to try out new things.
 They usually work in fast-growing tech companies or marketing agencies with other creative heads.

 Another thing that makes UX/UI so exciting is the psychological aspect of the job.
-UX/UI designers get to learn a lot about human behavior, how people think, what makes them happy, and what attracts them.
+UX/UI designers get to learn a lot about human behaviour, how people think, what makes them happy, and what attracts them.

 One obvious reason why this profession is one of the most popular ones is that it’s a part of the highest-paying industry.
 UX/UI designers are in high demand, and companies know how to compensate for a well-designed digital product.